-Mysti works in San Francisco at the best software shop in town, and lives in a forgotten corner of The City with her husband, graphic novelist Dale Berry, and the maximum number of black rescue cats their vet recommends for a small house (two).
+Mysti works in San Francisco for a software company and lives in a forgotten corner of The City with her husband, graphic novelist Dale Berry and two black rescue cats.

-With an MFA in Writing from University of San Francisco and a BA in Linguistics from UC Santa Cruz, Mysti loves to talk with people about story structure, language, film noir, and the resistance, not always in that order.
-She was really fond of Dalwhinnie scotch until a Scotsman told her it is a “lady’s whiskey.”
+Mysti has an MFA in Writing from the University of San Francisco, “half an MFA” from UCLA (screenwriting), and a BA in Linguistics from UC Santa Cruz—but she never lets degrees get in the way of a good story.
+She loves to talk with people about story structure, language, and film noir, not always in that order.
+She was really fond of Dalwhinnie until a Scotsman told her it is a “lady’s whiskey.”
+One of her favorite adventures was serving as the amuse-bouche for MC Beaton at Bloody Scotland.

 If you see her at a writer’s conference or book festival, please do say hello.